Bond percolation in distorted simple cubic and body-centered cubic lattices: Thresholds in the thermodynamic limit and universality

-In this section, we determine more accurate values of the bond percolation threshold.
-These values are obtained from the intersection points of Binder cumulant curves corresponding to different lattice sizes for fixed values of the parameters $\alpha$ and $d$.
+In this section, we determine precise estimates of the bond percolation threshold of DSC and DBCC lattices in the thermodynamic limit for selected combinations of $\alpha$ and $d$.
+These estimates are obtained from the intersection points of Binder cumulant curves corresponding to different lattice sizes at fixed values of $\alpha$ and $d$.
 The mean of these intersection points provides an estimate of the percolation threshold in the thermodynamic limit.
-The Binder cumulant is defined as